MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 ---
-title:  Geoquant 2021, Geometry and Quantization  summer school and conferenes
+title:  The Geoquant 2021, Geometry and Quantization summer school and conference
 summary: Poisson Geometry and quantum groups with their applications in physics